 Brand story videos hosted on the company website serve as the virtual shopfront to a construction business.
 Often, they are the first point of contact for a potential client who is seeking to answer these questions:

 - What is the business about?
 Why do they exist and how do they achieve success?

 - Does the business have a personality?
 In other words, does it have sound culture, goals and values?

 - Does it have broad industry knowledge and confidence in what it does?

 - What do past clients say about its work?
 Does it approach projects in a collaborative and transparent manner?

 There is no greater measure of success and reliability than the inclusion of positive testimonial videos.
-Clients place high importance on word-of-mouth advertising and positive prior reviews.
-In fact, PR agency Sutherland Weston found that 90% of clients are influenced to make purchasing decisions after having watching video testimonials.
+Testimonials can help provide engaging marketing for construction companies as clients place high importance on word-of-mouth advertising and positive prior reviews.
+In fact, PR agency Sutherland Weston found that 90% of clients are influenced to make purchasing decisions after having watched video testimonials.